xrdocs-staging/automation/_tutorials/wae-smart-licensing.md

 ![Enable Smart Licensing Selection]({{site.baseurl}}/images/wae-smart-licensing-img001.png)

 Then, select **Register** to register WAE server with Cisco Smart Software Licensing.

+Note: If you do not register WAE server with Cisco Smart Software Licensing, then Smart Licensing will run in evaluation mode.

 ![Smart Software License Registration]({{site.baseurl}}/images/wae-smart-licensing-img002.png)